 To be clear: as advocates of community-based ecotourism, only local guides accompany visitors on trips with Wild Sumatra unless it’s an exploratory or training trip.
-Our guides are all independent—we simply work together with them in equal partnership to support their goals and assist them in areas like training, marketing their services, networking, email communication, logistics and planning.
-Wild Sumatra in Kerinci is not a tour operator, but rather a platform for local guides to promote their services to a wider global audience.
+We also believe in the importance of guests having an authentically local experience, and for local communities to have full ownership – as such, you will likely not interact with anyone but them during your trip – there are no foreigners inserting themselves.
+Our guides are all independent—we simply work together with them in equal partnership behind the scenes to support their goals and assist them in areas like training and development, marketing their services, networking, email communication, logistics and planning.
+Wild Sumatra in Kerinci is not a tour operator, but rather a platform to assist local guides, consulting with them in how best to promote the Kerinci region and their services to a wider global audience.

 When you book a tour on this website you are booking a tour directly with the local guide, with all money spent staying in the Kerinci region.
 In this way, it is the locals at the grassroots who have full autonomy and control, with any non-locals only in a supporting, consulting, partnership, and advocacy role.
 After all, they will be here long after we have gone.